blazegit/blazegit.github.io/_posts/2022-05-27-LazyAdmin.md

 *as is a login page

-we have the folder attachment that may be the folder were files are uploaded, and we have the "SweetRice < 0.6.4 - 'FCKeditor' Arbitrary File Upload " exploit so i think thats our chance.
+we have the folder attachment that may be the folder where files are uploaded, and we have the "SweetRice < 0.6.4 - 'FCKeditor' Arbitrary File Upload " exploit so I think that's our chance.

-after taking a more close look, this doesn't work for us because it uses a plugin 'FCKeditor' which it's not installed here, we can check it going to 'http://10.10.74.238/content/_plugin/'.
+after taking a more close look, this doesn't work for us because it uses a plugin 'FCKeditor' which it's not installed here, we can check it by going to 'http://10.10.74.238/content/_plugin/'.

-then i tried the two exploits above, that didn't worked for me also, then I tried the 'Backup Disclosure' which says that there a directory with a mysql backup, I downloaded looking for credentials or something, and I think I found a user and a password:
+then I tried the two exploits above, which didn't work for me also, then I tried the 'Backup Disclosure' which says that there is a directory with a MySQL backup, I downloaded looking for credentials or something, and I think I found a user and a password:

 '''
 \\"admin\\";s:7:\\"manager\\";s:6:\\"passwd\\";s:32:\\"42f749ade7f9e195bf475f37a44cafcb\\
 '''

-looks like manager is the admin and his password is that hash, so i use hash-identifier to see what kind of hash is a it's looks like is MD5, now with this let's use hashcat to crack it up.
+looks like manager is the admin and his password is that hash, so I use hash-identifier to see what kind of hash is, it looks like is MD5, now with this let's use hashcat to crack it up.

-with the normal mode it did not cracked it, so i'll use the rockyou wordlists.
+with the normal mode, it did not cracked it, so I'll use the rockyou wordlists.

 * -m 0 is the mode for MD5 raw
 * -a 0 is to use a wordlist